xLightsSequencer/xLights/README.txt

    -- enh (keith)   Add custom frame rates to new sequence setup -- bug (keith)   Fix triangle wave left to right not working -- bug (keith)   Fix some rounding issues that was throwing video timing off when aligned to audio track.
-   -- enh (billy)   Enhance scheduler web interface.
+   -- enh (will)   Enhance scheduler web interface.
 More functionality.
 More responsive.
 2017.6  Feb 27, 2017
    -- bug (dkulp)   Fix xScheduler logging on OSX
    -- enh (keith)   Add duration treatments to glediator effect